-Current molecular biology is discovering the way in which nature carries out genetic verification and other controls –without knowing, a priori, the reasons that justify them– using the study of DNA; like a scientific article referred to the pieces of DNA called Histones.
-Nevertheless, it is not necessary to resort to such in-depth knowledge of molecular biology about DNA, given that we know that some proteins, called factors of transcription, activate or inhibit the expression of specific genes.
+Current molecular biology is discovering how nature carries out genetic verification and other controls –without knowing, a priori, the reasons justifying them– as a scientific article referred to the pieces of DNA called Histones.
+Nevertheless, it is not necessary to resort to such in-depth knowledge of molecular biology, given that we know that some proteins, called factors of transcription, activate or inhibit the expression of specific genes.

-At the end of the ninetieth century the Neo-Darwinism was one thing; in the middle of the twentieth century, something else due to the Modern Synthesis Theory of Evolution; and later on, it changed again due to the new Theory of Punctuated Equilibrium.
+At the end of the ninetieth century the Neo-Darwinism was one thing; in the middle of the twentieth century, something else due to the Modern Synthesis Theory, and later on, it changed again due to the Punctuated Equilibrium.

-Furthermore, the Neo-Darwinism maintains because it changes according to its principle of tautological adaptation.
-By the way, when it cannot adapt, the academy includes biological paradoxes, but they call them isolated cases to avoid similarities with modern physics theories.
+The Neo-Darwinism maintains because it changes according to its principle of tautological adaptation.
+When it cannot adapt, academia recourse to biological paradoxes, but they call them isolated cases to avoid Modern Physics' similarities.

-The neo-Darwinian theory is still the prevailing doctrine despite being considered outdated.
-Now it is directly accepted that Darwin was right although, strictly speaking, the argument is that of Neo-Darwinism; it is not so relevant if the reasoning belongs to the Modern Synthesis Theory of Evolution or the Theory of Punctuated Equilibrium.
+The neo-Darwinian theory is still the prevailing doctrine despite the name being considered old-fashioned.
+Now it is directly accepted that Darwin was right though, the reasoning will be the last update; it is not so relevant if it is the Modern Synthetic Theory or the Punctuated Equilibrium.

 There is a brief description of the Neo-Darwinism in chapter 9.

 3.d.2.
 Criticism of the Synthetic Theory of evolution

 It is probably difficult for a non-biologist to distinguish between the trend of Neo-Darwinism and the Synthetic Theory; with the advancement of science, more knowledge appears, and it is necessary to change to subsist.